Anum-2017/Spec-Kit-Plus-Guides/README.md

 ### ⚡ Claude Code + uv/uvx

-Use uv/uvx so you do not have to manually install Python.
+Use uv/uvx so you do not have to manually install and manage Python.

 ➡️ [Claude Code + uv/uvx](Claude-Code/WITHOUT-PYTHON.md)